Mapping supply and demand for 18 ecosystem services at local to national scales globally, since 2007

 Geographical coverage: global

-Spatial resolution: 10 degree tiles @ 1km resolution or 1 degree tiles @ 1-hectare resolution.
+Spatial resolution: 10 degree tiles, countries and major basins @ 1km resolution.
+1 degree tiles @ 1-hectare resolution.
+Sub-basins or local administrative areas @ 10m resolution (licensed).
 Globally applicable, locally relevant.
+Also global 10km and continental 1km (not possible on public servers)

 Temporal resolution: Baseline (1950-2000) and scenario